-Tiffany is a talent acquisition professional who leads the temporary staffing practice for Baker Tilly Search & Staffing in Northeast Wisconsin.
-She partners with employers on their hiring needs and talent strategies for accounting, finance, and human resources.
+Tiffany is a talent acquisition professional who is the Director of Search for the Midwest practice at StevenDouglas.
+She partners with employers on their hiring needs and talent strategies for accounting, finance, and human resource.
 Tiffany grew up having a love for horses; she trick-rode and understands the strength of a bond between animals and people.
-She is passionate about health, truly believes in the mission of Exceptional Equestrians and is proud to be a part of the EE family for the last 3 years.
+She is passionate about health, truly believes in the mission of Exceptional Equestrians, and is proud to be a part of the EE family.

 Linda’s working career spans over several entrepreneurial successes and is currently the Benefits Manager at Miller Electric Manufacturing Company.
 She has a Business Degree with an emphasis on Human Resources.

 Her love of horses started early in life.
 From her first ½ Arabian mare to the several others that she was privileged to start, train and show.
 She is solidly convinced of the amazing bond these special animals can bring to improve the lives of those who engage with them.

 As Linda begins her transition to retirement, she believes she has found her purpose and says she is humbly grateful to be a part of this exceptional organization where committed professionals, happy volunteers, and dedicated family members help bring about amazing changes in our clients from week to week.